Mostafa-Mohamed-Atef/Automate-with-python/README.md

   - YT2MP3: script for downloading youtube music videos as mp3
   - Screenshots folder manager: for deleting old screenshots
   - EGP2USD: for converting egyptian pounds to usd
+  - Glass-Effect-Images-Converter: for converting images to glass effect
+  - Git pull warning: for reminding me to pull before pushing (not done yet)
+  - datacamp-ex-solver: for solving datacamp exercise (not done yet)
+  - image-cropper: for cropping images (not done yet)
 <!--Getting Started

 Installation